My interest in radio goes back to my childhood days, when I would listen

 I did have use of a very special shortwave radio though.
 The RCA Victor "Portable Strato-World II" was a tube-type superheterodyne receiver that performed magic for my young ears.
 I was able to pick up broadcast as well as amateur stations all over the world with this radio.
 My Grandfather had purchased this radio on November 21, 1964 for the princely sum of $175.05 - I still have the radio and the receipt!
 It was this radio that really gave me my first taste of the wonders available as I tuned through the megacycles.

 I didn't do much with radio once I hit college age, and it was not until the early 1990's that I decided to get involved in ham radio.
 The CB band had deteriorated into a horrible mess but I found the ham bands to be very enjoyable.
 My first license was a Novice class and I was issued the call sign KB5UEV in June, 1992.
-My wife and I studied for the exams together using Gordon West's morse code tapes and exam books.
+I studied for the exam using Gordon West's morse code tapes and exam books.
 Very shortly after passing the Novice class I upgraded to Technician class.
 It was not long before the FCC changed the rules so my Tech license became a "Tech Plus" license, since I had passed the 5 wpm morse code exam.
 In those days I lived in Rio Rancho, NM, which is why my call sign was a "5th Call Area" call.
 I purchased an Icom 735 HF radio from Jun's Electronics in California during a family visit (since it covered all the HF bands, I thought it would be the only transceiver I'd ever need - little did I know!) and used it with a Butternut vertical to really have some serious radio fun.

 I was hooked on radio and by November 1992, I had upgraded to a General class license, which required a 13 wpm code test along with the written element.
 After moving back to Tucson, AZ, I upgraded again to Advanced class, and received a new call sign from the 7th Call Area, KI7RK.
 I used this call for a while but found that the "KI" caused confusion for hams copying my call, and also got plenty of strange comments from non-hams who saw my license plate (for example about Captain Kirk).
 So I decided to apply for a "vanity" call sign and modified my call to KR7RK, which I continue to hold at present.
 After obtaining that call I upgraded to Amateur Extra class.